codio/knowledge/source/instructors/setupcourses/resources/resourcetools/scratch.rst

 Scratch Backpack
 ----------------

-The `Scratch Backpack <https://en.scratch-wiki.info/wiki/Backpack>`__ may be used to store sprites or blocks of code and then used in other Scratch files or other projects.
+The `Scratch Backpack <https://en.scratch-wiki.info/wiki/Backpack>`__ may be used to store sprites or blocks of code that can then used in other Scratch files or other projects.
 There is a size limit of 30Mb for each item added to the backpack.

    .. image:: /img/backpack.png
       :alt: Scratch Backpack